syao92/ImpressionistApp/README.md

 CMSC 434 ImpressionistApp

 Hello!
+This app allows the user to create an impressionist drawing of a loaded image.
+Based on the pixel of the loaded image, we can obtain the color at that pixel and use it with different brushes to create a new variation of the image.

-My Impressionist project includes the features:
+My Impressionist project includes the following features:

 Changing Brush Types: Square, Circle, Line, Circle Splatter (Spray Paint).
 Note: Square/Circle brush change size based on velocity of movement.
 Circle splatter and line size is based on default size of 5.